 '''

 make -C gnulib-lib

 make -C src msgfmt

+make -C src msgmerge

+make -C src xgettext

 '''

-As only one binary has been compiled, it is not possible to run the test suite without compiling additional support libraries from the Gettext package.
+As only three programs have been compiled, it is not possible to run the test suite without compiling additional support libraries from the Gettext package.
 It is therefore not recommended to attempt to run the test suite at this stage.

-Install the msgfmt binary:
+Install the msgfmt, msgmerge and xgettext programs:

 '''

-cp -v src/msgfmt /tools/bin
+cp -v src/{msgfmt,msgmerge,xgettext} /tools/bin

 '''

-Details on this package are located in Section 6.44.2, "Contents of Gettext."
+Details on this package are located in Section 6.49.2, "Contents of Gettext."

-5.23.
-Grep-2.14
+5.24.
+Grep-2.16